SERVICEMEMBER'S GROUP LIFE INSURANCE

 You have 1 year and 120 days from your date of separation to apply for VGLI.
 If you apply for coverage within 240 days of your date of separation, you will not need to answer health questions.

-For more information on VGLI, please visit the VA Website.
+For more information on VGLI, please go to the VA website

 The Federal Employees' Group Life Insurance (FEGLI) Program currently covers over four million federal employees and retirees, as well as many of their family members.
 The Office of Federal Employees' Group Life Insurance (OFEGLI), which is a private entity that has a contract with the federal government, processes and pays claims under the FEGLI Program.
 For more information on: